Is Massage Therapy a Good Career?

 Most massage therapists are motivated to help others, and one of the top rewards of the job is knowing you’re making a difference in people’s lives.
 After all, massage therapy isn’t just a way to get pampered, it can also reduce stress, relieve muscle tension and pain, and help treat a variety of injuries and health conditions.
 When asked about the impact of their work, nearly 99% of massage therapists said their work has a positive impact on clients, and helping them to feel better is the #1 factor influencing job satisfaction.

 The demand for massage therapists is growing fast.
-According to the U.S. Bureau of Labor Statistics (BLS), massage therapy jobs are expected to increase at an astonishing rate of 22% through 2028, in comparison to the average growth of just 7% for all occupations.
+According to the U.S. Bureau of Labor Statistics (BLS), massage therapy jobs are expected to increase at a faster than average job growth rate in comparison to all other occupations.

 What’s more, although more and more jobs in general are being outsourced or eliminated through automation, it’s unlikely that robots will be able to replace the hands-on work of massage therapists in the foreseeable future.
 Investing your time and effort in a massage therapy career could offer a solid return for years to come.